bitpay/bitcore/docs/guide/insight.md

 title: Insight Explorer
-description: Allows users to fetch information about the state of the blockchain from a trusted Insight server.
+description: Provides an interface to fetch information about the state of the blockchain from a trusted Insight server.
 ---
 # Insight

 ## Description

 `bitcore.transport.explorers.Insight` is a simple agent to perform queries to the blockchain.
 There are currently two methods (the API will grow as features are requested): `getUnspentUtxos` and `broadcast`.
+The default servers are `https://insight.bitpay.com` and `https://test-insight.bitpay.com`, hosted by BitPay Inc.

 ### Retrieving Unspent UTXOs for an Address (or set of)